Rescuers Struggle To Locate Dozens In Landslide-hit Japan Town - UrduPoint

 Scientists say climate change is intensifying Japan's rainy season because a warmer atmosphere holds more water.

-More than 200 people died as devastating floods inundated western Japan in 2018, and last year dozens more were killed as the coronavirus pandemic complicated relief efforts.
+In 2018, more than 200 people died as devastating floods inundated western Japan, and last year dozens were killed as the coronavirus pandemic complicated relief efforts.

-"When I opened the door, everyone was rushing into the street and a policeman came up to me and said: 'What are you doing here, you have to hurry, everyone is evacuating!'" local resident Kazuyo Yamada said.

-"So I went out in the rain in a hurry, without changing, with just a bag."kh/kaf/qan